Jim Mellon: Politics

-In 2009, Mellon was a leading financial backer of Prime Minister David Cameron and critical of the Labour government's "crazy crackdown on the non-domiciles who bring so much money and expertise into the country".
+In 2009, Mellon was a leading financial backer of then Leader of the Opposition, David Cameron, and critical of the Labour government's "crazy crackdown on the non-domiciles who bring so much money and expertise into the country".

 Mellon was a backer of Brexit and played a significant role in it as the man who first introduced Arron Banks to then UKIP leader Nigel Farage.
 Mellon donated up to £100,000 towards campaigns to leave the EU in 2015.
+In March 2016, Mellon said he was less “ideologically committed” to Brexit than his friend Banks, and that there were “good arguments to be made on both sides” of what he saw as a “nuanced” debate.
+In November 2016, Mellon predicted that the Euro would not last, "The euro as it stands at the moment is just a very inappropriate mechanism — I give the euro between one and five years of life."

-His business ties to Russia have drawn scrutiny.
-Shortly after the Brexit vote, Mellon’s fund management company, Charlemagne Capital, purchased discounted stock in diamond-mining group Alrosa from the county's government at a significant discount; the New York Times said that this raised "new questions about whether the Kremlin sought to reward critical figures in the Brexit campaign."
+Following the Brexit vote, Mellon's business ties to Russia have drawn scrutiny.
+Only three weeks after the vote, one of the funds managed by Charlemagne Capital purchased discounted stock in diamond-mining group Alrosa from the county's government.
+As this offer had also been made to Banks, a report in the New York Times said that this raised "new questions about whether the Kremlin sought to reward critical figures in the Brexit campaign."
+Although Mellon founded Charlemagne and retained approximately 19% of its shares, and a non-executive director position, his representatives said that he was not involved in investment decisions, did not have prior knowledge of the acquisition, and did not benefit personally from the deal.
+Less than three months later, Charlemagne was sold to Fiera Capital for £40.7m.

 In March 2016, Mellon said he was less “ideologically committed” to Brexit than his friend Arron Banks, and that there were “good arguments to be made on both sides” of what he saw as a “nuanced” debate.

 In November 2016, Mellon felt that "Brexit is going to be a sideshow to the problems of Europe" and predicted that the Euro would not last, saying that "the euro as it stands at the moment is just a very inappropriate mechanism — I give the euro between one and five years of life."
-He also serves on the executive board of the Initiative for Free Trade, a London-based research foundation founded by another prominent leave-supporter Daniel Hannan MEP, after the Brexit vote, that aims to promote free trade.
+He also serves on the executive board of the Initiative for Free Trade, a London-based research foundation founded by another prominent leave-supporter Daniel Hannan MEP, after the Brexit vote.

-In July 2018, Mellon said there would "now be a second referendum" with the outcome that "with a few concessions from Europe, Remain will win".

-Mellon made a donation to Oriel College, a constituent college of the University of Oxford, which was used to construct a purpose-built hall of residence.
-James Mellon hall was opened by Queen Elizabeth II in November 2000.